Heather-Ridgill/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+to prevent our users from having to authenticate themselves on every request

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes and encrypts the passwords

 - [ ] What does bcrypt do to slow down attackers?

+With the hashing, it makes it near impossible to break into and crack the password.

 - [ ] What are the three parts of the JSON Web Token?

+payload, secret, and options

 ## Minimum Viable Product